-The deposit (l’acompte) or downpayment is a sum of money paid once all parties have signed the lease.
-It necessary to reserve an apartment and is deducted from the first rental payment.
+The deposit (l’acompte) or down-payment is a sum of money paid once all parties have signed the lease.
+It is necessary to reserve an apartment and is deducted from the first rental payment.

-With Lodgis, for example, the deposit amount is determined by the following: :
+With Lodgis the down-payment is determined by the following: :

 - No deposit is required for rentals of less than 3 weeks, unless stipulated in the contract

 - 30% of the total rent for stays from 3 weeks to 3 months